krasnoshapka/blood-pressure-tracker/README.md

 - Sign up, sign in, sign out (Firebase Authentification).
 - Add, view and delete blood pressure records (Firebase Functions for API and NoSQL Database).
-- Pressure statistics and graphs for any period of time (planned).
+- Pressure statistics and graphs for any period of time.
 - Push notifications for reminding to track a pressure (planned).
 - Offline mode (planned).